Evertonesc/HappyHttp/README.md

 # HappyHttp
-A humble package that helps you to get more productive when working with HTTP Requests
+A simple package that helps you to get more productive when working with HTTP Requests in C#